lasp/basilisk/src/fswAlgorithms/opticalNavigation/timeClosestApproach/timeClosestApproach.rst

     * - filterInMsg
       - :ref:`FilterMsgPayload`
       - Input message containing the relative spacecraft state (position and velocity) and it's covariance. "of the spacecraft with respect to the small body, estimated from a filter"
+    * - navFilterMsg
+      - :ref:`NavTransMsgPayload`
+      - Input message containing the spacecraft navigation information.
+All information is present regardless of what the filter estimates.
     * - tcaOutMsg
       - :ref:`TimeClosestApproachMsgPayload`
       - Output time of closest approach message containing time of closest approach during the flyby and the covariance.